Football News, Transfer News, Rumours, Gossip, Latest & Live Scores

 2. Hansi Flick (FC Barcelona)

-In 2024, the German tactician joined the Spanish giants, FC Barcelona as their new boss after a career break.
-Since then has injected new life into a struggling side, making them a force to be reckoned across Spain and Europe.
-Presently, Flick’s side is seen as the favourites to claim La Liga and Champions League.
+In 2024, the German tactician joined the Spanish giants, FC Barcelona, as their new boss after a career break.
+Since then has injected new life into a struggling side, making them a force to be reckoned with across Spain and Europe.
+The club has won the Domestic Treble, which includes the La Liga title, the Copa Del Rey, and the Spanish Super Cup.
+He also ranked second in our table cause he has done a tremendous job with limited resources and players.
+The manager has one of the highest win percentages in Europe, making him the best coach Barca has had in a long time.

 1. Luis Enrique